Excalica/Exjagoombacolor/README.md

 Ex's Jagoomba Fork

 Added SRAM moddification for direkt saving for Games like Pokémon to avoid missing saves when not enter the Emulatormenue with L+R
+Added additional Fixes for Pokemon Crystal to fix startup. (working on SGB Enhanced version fix) Fixed RTC on Everdrive, mow it works on all games i tested fine.

 Fixed issue with compailing the gba file (rename fonts) -- To build: